 - Trustees are liable for investment decisions.

-- Investment consultant and trustees are jointly liable for investment decisions.
+- The investment consultant and trustees are jointly liable for investment decisions.

 - 3(38) Investment Manager—has discretion over the management of the plan or control of its assets

-- Investment manager assumes liability for investment decisions under written acknowledgment.
+- The investment manager assumes liability for investment decisions under written acknowledgment.

-Lisa H. Barton, of Morgan, Lewis & Bockius LLP, explains in PLANSPONSOR that one of the advantages of outsourcing is to enable trustees to fulfill their fiduciary duties even if they don’t have the expertise needed to comply with complex requirements.
+Jennifer Mink explains in a Benefits Magazine article titled “Critical Questions to Ask When Hiring an Investment Manager” that one of the advantages of outsourcing is to enable trustees to fulfill their fiduciary duties even if they don’t have the expertise needed to comply with complex requirements.

 Here are a few things to take away: